Apex Legends Global Series: 2022–23 season

-2023–24 season
+2023–25 season

 The ALGS Year 4 Pro League North American Regional Finals were postponed after multiple competitors experienced hacking incidents where they were given cheats mid-match, including auto-aim and revealing the location of every player in the game.
 Easy Anti-Cheat, the anti-cheat software used for Apex Legends, issued a statement on March 18 stating that they were confident the issue did not resolve from a vulnerability within their software.

 After the Year 4 Split 2 LAN tournament, EA announced the "BLGS", a series of online open tournaments taking place between the Split 2 LAN and the season's ALGS Championship tournament.

 The ALGS Championship was held in February 2025 at the Daiwa House Premist Dome in Sapporo, Japan.
 The Greek esports organization GoNext won the championship LAN, its core formerly part of 2R1C and Blacklist International.

-2025-2026 season
+2025−26 season

 ALGS Year 5 was the first season to introduce a Legend BAN system, where all legends would be available at the start of a series, and after each match, the most picked legend would be removed from the pool of available legends for the remainder of the series.
 Additionally, a Point-of-Interest (POI) drafting system for matches was introduced alongside the Legend BAN system, North America & South America were combined to form a single Americas region, and it was announced there would be no Split 2 Playoffs LAN for Year 5.

 ALGS Year 5 experienced a schedule change to accommodate a new ALGS Open featuring 160 teams, a prize pool of $1 million, no group stage, and a double-elimination format.
 The 2025 ALGS Open was hosted at the Morial Convention Center in New Orleans, Louisiana from May 1-4, 2025 and won by Team Falcons.

 Following the start of Split 1, the Midseason Playoffs were announced to be part of the 2025 Esports World Cup in Ridyah, Saudi Arabia, with a prize pool of $2 million.
-The announcement sparked controversy due to concerns over human rights abuses by the Saudi monarchy, leading to accusations of whitewashing and at least one player boycotting the tournament.
+The announcement sparked controversy due to concerns over human rights abuses by the Saudi monarchy, leading to accusations of sportswashing and at least one player boycotting the tournament.
 The Chinese esports organization VK Gaming won the 2025 ALGS Midseason Playoffs.